Recent Amendments to the Korean Trademark Act were passed by the National Assembly of Korea.

 Automatic Recognition of Priority Claims for Divisional Applications in Korea

 The divisional application, in Korea, will automatically receive the same priority if it is filed from the original parent application that claimed priority.
 If the pertinent priority document was submitted in Korea with the original application, it is assumed that the divisional application has also done so.
-The priority claim, special exception request, etc. may be cancelled by the applicant within thirty days of the divisional application filing date if they choose not to claim priority or do not desire the special exception applicable to their case at the time of filing.
+The priority claim, special exception request, etc. may be canceled by the applicant within thirty days of the divisional application filing date if they choose not to claim priority or do not desire the special exception applicable to their case at the time of filing.
 Applications for divisions submitted on or after April 20, 2022 are subject to this modification.

 Expansion of the Definition of “use of a trademark” in Korea